AdobeDocs/experience-manager-cloud-service.en/help/journey-migration/readiness.md

 ### Reviewing Resource Planning {#review-resource-planning}

-Once you have estimated the level of effort that will be required to move to Cloud Service, you should identify resources, create a team, and map out roles and responsibilities for the transition process.
+Once you have estimated the level of effort that is required to move to Cloud Service, you should identify resources, create a team, and map out roles and responsibilities for the transition process.

 ### Establishing KPIs {#establish-kpis}